 3. Retrieve data 3.1 The identity and source of information is established.
 3.2 Authority to access data is obtained where required.
 3.3 Files and data are correctly located and accessed.
 3.4 Integrity and confidentiality of data are maintained.
 3.5 The relevant reports or information retrieved using approved procedure.
 3.6 Formats to retrieved report or information conform to that required.
 3.7 Copy of the data is printed where required.
 4. Amend data 4.1 Source of data/information for amendment is established.
 4.2 Data to be amended is correctly located within the file.
 4.3 The correct data/Information is entered, changed or deleted using appropriate input device and approved procedures.
 4.4 The Integrity of data is maintained.
 5. Use document layout and data format facilities 5.1 Requirements for document are verified where necessary.
 5.2 The given format and layout are appropriately applied.
-5.2 5.3 The given format and layout are appropriately applied.
-Facilities to achieve the desired format and layout are correctly identified, accessed and used.
-Facilities to achieve the desired format and layout are 5.3 Facilities to achieve the desired format and layout are correctly identified, accessed and used.
-6. Monitor the operation of equipment 5.3 5.4 Facilities to achieve the desired format and layout are correctly identified, accessed and used.
-Data manipulating facilities are used correctly.
-6. • 5.35.45.5 Facilities to achieve the desired format and layout are correctly identified, accessed and used.
-Data manipulating facilities are used correctly.
-Format reflects accuracy and completeness.
-The system is monitored to ensure correct operation of
+5.3 Facilities to achieve the desired format and layout are correctly identified, accessed and used.
+5.4 Data manipulating facilities are used correctly.
+5.5 Format reflects accuracy and completeness.
+6. Monitor the operation of equipment 6.1 The system is monitored to ensure correct operation of tasks.
+6.2 Routine system messages are promptly and correctly dealt with.
+6.3 Non-routine messages are promptly referred in accordance with operating requirements.